 18. As worried as a detective with no leads

-Meaning: Describes someone who feels uncertain and is searching for answers, but nothing seems to be clear or helpful.
+Meaning: Describes someone who feels uncertain and is searching for answers, but nothing seems clear or helpful.

 Example Sentence: